erikyo/react-vanilla-lazyload/README.md

 - `LazyImg` - This component is used to lazy load images. typed as image
 - `LazyVideo` - This component is used to lazy load videos. typed as video
 - `LazyIframe` - This component is used to lazy load iframes. typed as iframe
-- `LazyComponent` - This component is used to lazy load React Components. typed as React Component
+- `LazyModule` - This component is used to lazy load React Components. typed as React Component

 # Getting Started